 Lead Testing

 Calhoun County has one of the highest rates of children with elevated lead levels in their blood statewide.
-According to MDHHS and the Centers for Disease Control and Prevention (CDC), while there is no safe blood lead level, a test showing five micrograms per deciliter or greater is considered elevated and a cause for concern.
+According to MDHHS and the Centers for Disease Control and Prevention (CDC), while there is no safe blood lead level, a test showing 3.5 ug/dL or greater is considered elevated and a cause for concern.
+This was lowered in 2022 from the previous value of 5 ug/dL.

 Exposure to lead can affect nearly every system in the body, and frequently goes unrecognized, which can potentially lead to serious health issues.
 Lead poisoning is particularly dangerous to infants and young children.